Environment heterogeneity creates fast amplifiers of natural selection in graph-structured populations: Results

-\paragraph{The heterogeneous line can substantially amplify and accelerate mutant fixation.} Another important spatial structure is the line of demes, or linear stepping-stone model, see schematics in Figure~\ref{fig:line-proba-time}.
-How does the line impact mutant fixation probability?
+\paragraph{The heterogeneous line can substantially amplify selection and accelerate mutant fixation.} Another important spatial structure is the line of demes, or linear stepping-stone model~\cite{Kimura64,maruyama70,maruyama_stepping_1970}, see schematics in Figure~\ref{fig:line-proba-time}A. How does the line impact mutant fixation probability?
 In SI Section~\ref{sec:fo-highsym}, we derive the fixation probability of a mutant in a line of demes with frequent migrations in the branching process regime, both in the homogeneous and in the heterogeneous case, see Eq.~\ref{eq:aline}.
 Note that the line was not addressed earlier in this regime, e.g.\ not in Ref.~\cite{Abbara__Frequent}.
 In the homogeneous case, as the star and all other graphs~\cite{Abbara__Frequent}, the line suppresses natural selection as soon as it has some migration asymmetry, i.e.\ $\alpha\neq 1$, where $\alpha = m_R/m_L$ is the ratio of migration probabilities to the right and to the left.
 This is explicitly shown in SI Section \ref{sec:SI-homline-homclique} and illustrated in Figure~\ref{fig:cond-aD}.
+Note that for $\alpha=1$, the line is a circulation.

 How does environment heterogeneity impact mutant fixation in the line?
-To address this question, we compare a line with an environment that can differ in each node $i$, through the mutant fitness advantage $\delta_i$s, to a homogeneous line with the same mean mutant fitness advantage $\langle\delta\rangle s$.
+To address this question, we compare a line with an environment that can differ in each node $i$, through the mutant fitness advantage $\delta_is$, to a homogeneous line with the same mean mutant fitness advantage $\langle\delta\rangle s$ (see Figure~\ref{fig:line-proba-time}A).
 Let us denote by $\sigma_i=(\delta_i -\langle \delta \rangle)/ \langle \delta \rangle$ the relative mutant fitness excess in deme $i$.
 The fixation probability in the line with heterogeneous fitness is higher than in the homogeneous line if and only if: